Interview has been edited for clarity.

-For science, the idea of maternal sensitivity has only arrived in the last fifty years or so, when people have been talking about attachment and attachment disorders.
-And maternal sensitivity is thought to be a way you could measure the quality of the interaction between the mother and the infant and grade it.
+She explains that the scientific idea of maternal sensitivity has only been around for the last fifty years or so, since people started talking about attachment and attachment disorders.
+And maternal sensitivity is thought to be a way you could measure and grade the quality of the interaction between a postpartum parent and their infant.

 If you talk about a mother who is sensitive, generally that refers to her ability to recognize the needs of her infant and to respond to them in an appropriate and timely manner.

 “When you look at low-sensitivity mothers, you see that they pay less attention.
 Why would that be?
 Why would you have low sensitivity mothers still in the population; why have they made it past natural selection?
 The likelihood is that there must be an advantage to each style of sensitivity, so it’s an evolutionary strategy,” explains Dr. Abel.